reallyreadit/blog/_posts/2020-03-15-coronavirus.markdown

 </p>

 <p>
-We can trace a lot of our growth to Twitter, Bill's blog, etc, but we think that the coronavirus has also lifted our numbers a bit.
-During times of crisis, people need to find high-quality, reliable information.
-A general word to the wise: <em>Go to where the readers are.</em>
+We can trace a lot of our growth to <a href="https://readup.com/comments/organizer-sandbox/coronavirus-why-you-must-act-now">Twitter</a>, <a href="https://readup.com/comments/organizer-sandbox/coronavirus-why-you-must-act-now">my newsletter</a>, etc, but we also think that the coronavirus has also lifted our numbers a bit.
+During times of crisis (both real and imagined) people feel an increased need to seek out high-quality, reliable information.
+In general, a good rule of thumb is <em>go to where the readers are.</em>
 </p>

 <p>
-Coronavirus stories that won AOTD, an excellent #coronavirusreadinglist:
+Here are the coronavirus stories that won AOTD on Readup.
+Ya'll know I love drinking my own Kool-Aid, but I legit think this is the best coronavirus reading list you'll find anywhere.
+These are the pieces that people are <em>actually</em> reading:
 </p>

 <p>